Chiropractic Care to Help Save Your Back While Raking Leaves

 - Take Advantage of Cool, Autumn Air: Avoiding the midday heat is recommended.

 These tips and tricks will help keep you healthy through the fall season.
 However, if you do feel soreness or stiffness in your back, then use ice to soothe the discomfort.
 If there’s no improvement in two to three days, then see your chiropractor.

 How Chiropractors Can Help

 Chiropractors, such as Dr. Todd Goldman at Total Chiropractic Care and Wellness, can assess your situation, diagnose and treat a wide range of musculoskeletal injuries, including those sustained from a day of raking leaves.
-Medford chiropractor Dr. Goldman can also get you started with a regular regimen of chiropractic care
+Medford chiropractor Dr. Goldman can also get you started with a regular regimen of chiropractic care and pain management.

 He follows evidenced-based treatment procedures that begin with diagnostic exams to precisely determine the cause of your pain.
 The adjustments the doctor provides his patients are based on his diagnostic findings and address the underlying musculoskeletal misalignments triggering a patient’s pain, rather than simply “masking” these symptoms with medication.

 To learn more, call Dr. Goldman today at (631) 447-2299.